Updated October 23, 2023

 Types of Wealth Management Service Providers

-Currently, in India, there are majorly three types of wealth management service providers viz.
-Banks, Brokerage firms and Boutique advisory firms.
+Currently, there are three types of wealth management service providers in India, viz.
+Banks, Brokerage firms, and Boutique advisory firms.

-- Banks – Banks are known to have larger investment distribution model which means that they do not concentrate on only one investment options but on a large investment portfolio.
-Further, they cater also to mid-level segment clients apart from the HNWI’s
+- Banks – Banks are known to have a larger investment distribution model, meaning they do not concentrate on only one investment option but on a large investment portfolio.
+Further, they cater to mid-level segment clients apart from the HNWIs.

-- Brokerage Firms – Brokerage firms focus on investing the customer’s money majorly in shares and IPO which are equity market products.
+- Brokerage Firms – Brokerage firms focus on investing the customer’s money in shares and IPO, which are equity market products.

 Overview of Wealth Management in India

-Before the advent of liberalization in India wealth was concentrated in a few hands.
-After 1991, when the Narasimha Rao Government introduced liberalization it leads to wealth creation from private enterprises.
+Before the advent of liberalization in India, wealth was in the concentration of a few hands.
+After 1991, when the Narasimha Rao Government introduced liberalization, it created wealth from private enterprises.

-- India currently has the fourth-highest number of HNWIs in the Asia-Pacific region after Japan, China, and Australia.
-In 2011, there are 251,000 HNWIs in India who, together, hold a total of US$1,083 billion.
+- India has the fourth-highest HNWIs in the Asia-Pacific region after Japan, China, and Australia.
+In 2011, there were 251,000 HNWIs in India who, together, hold a total of US$1,083 billion.

-The HNWI segment is the fastest growing segments leading to the growth of the industry called wealth management which could possibly be the most sought-after career choice.
-The wealth management in India is growing rapidly mainly because of two reasons, one is changing the regulatory environment and two; increasing competition.
+The HNWI segment is the fastest-growing segment, leading to the growth of the wealth management industry, which could be the most sought-after career choice.
+Wealth management in India is growing rapidly mainly because of the changing regulatory environment and increasing competition.
 The growth rate has attracted big names wanting to set up their wealth management division in India in the last few years.
-Also among the existing business houses that have been into financial services are looking to expand their business lines into wealth management.
+Also, the existing business houses in financial services are looking to expand their business lines into wealth management.

-In the early period, wealth management in India had begun with banks providing insurance and mutual funds products to individuals.
-During that time the advisory services did not exist and institutions did not charge for the same.
-But with gradual regulatory changes, the sector has found new sources of income.
+In the early period, wealth management in India began with banks providing individuals insurance and mutual funds products.
+During that time, advisory services did not exist, and institutions did not charge for them.
+However, with gradual regulatory changes, the sector has found new sources of income.

 Various financial institutions and wealth management banks are gradually eyeing ways to entice customers towards their wealth management services.
-Because of this today there are various wealth managers available from which the customers could seek the best wealth management services for themselves.
+Because of this, today, different wealth managers are available from which customers can seek the best wealth management services.

-This tendency is probably to continue, with India projected to become the third largest global economy by 2030.
-Wealth management in India is in its nascent stage and hence it is largely fragmented.
-Majority of the organized players have focuses majorly on the urban segment which means it has left one-fifth of the HNWI population of India untapped.
-The regulatory environment and tax structure changes will present a lot of opportunities for wealth managers to multiply their product offerings.
+Wealth management in India is in its nascent stage and is largely fragmented.
+The majority of the organized players have focused majorly on the urban segment.
+It has left one-fifth of the HNWI population of India untapped.
+The regulatory environment and tax structure changes will present many opportunities for wealth managers to multiply their product offerings.
+This tendency will probably continue, with India projected to become the third-largest global economy by 2030.

 Competitive Players of Wealth Management in India

-The competitive rivalry is increasing in the wealth management sector in India as the existing players are expanding and diversifying their operations whereas there are new local and global players wanting to make a stand here.
-As of now, this industry is fragmented with a lot number of brokers, sub-brokers, financial advisers, insurance and tax consultants.
-Financial institutions like Reliance Money, Aditya Birla Group provide these services.
+The competitive rivalry is increasing in the wealth management sector in India as the existing players are expanding and diversifying their operations.
+This industry is fragmented, with many brokers, sub-brokers, financial advisers, and insurance and tax consultants.
+In contrast, there are new local and global players wanting to make a stand here.
+Financial institutions like Reliance Money and Aditya Birla Group provide these services.
 Private banking divisions of popular lenders such as Barclays, Deutsche Bank, ICICI Bank, HSBC, and Kotak Mahindra are already well established in this segment.
-Customers can also opt for public sector banks such as Indian Bank, Canara Bank and State Bank of India for availing wealth management services.
+Customers can also opt for public sector banks such as Indian Bank, Canara Bank, and State Bank of India for wealth management services.

 The entry of public sector banks in the wealth management domain cannot be neglected.
-They possess prodigious brand equity, influence, corporate affiliations which can prove as a tough competitor for the existing players.
+They possess prodigious brand equity, influence, and corporate affiliations, which can prove as a tough competitor for the existing players.

 Size and Growth of Wealth Management in India

-If we look at the total size of the HNWI population of India it could be a small number compared to the other established markets but the HNWI wealth is estimated to grow by 97% to US$2,134 billion in 2015.
-Looking at these statistics India is considered to be one of the fastest growing wealth management markets.
-Likewise, the liquid assets of the HNWI compared to the liquid assets are increasing at a good pace, which shows growth of investable wealth in the country.
+These statistics show that India is one of the fastest-growing wealth management markets.
+If we look at the total size of the HNWI population of India, it could be a small number compared to the other established markets.
+However, the HNWI wealth was to grow by 97% to US$2,134 billion in 2015.
+Likewise, the liquid assets of the HNWI compared to the liquid assets are increasing at a good pace, which shows the growth of investable wealth in the country.

-According to research reports, the wealthy households include 8% off but they account for 45% of the total wealth.
-There is a lot of scope for wealth management sector to grow as only 20-25% of the HNWI population takes advice from the wealth managers.
-Considering the demographics the HNWI population is between the age group of 30-55 years who are looking for wealth management services which lead to wealth accumulation, risk mitigation and product portfolio which gives them high returns.
+According to research reports, wealthy households include 8% off, but they account for 45% of the total wealth.
+There are a lot of scopes for the wealth management sector to grow, as only 20-25% of the HNWI population takes advice from wealth managers.
+Considering the demographics, the HNWI population is between the age group of 30-55 years.
+They are looking for wealth management services that lead to wealth accumulation, risk mitigation, and product portfolio, which gives them high returns.

-India is considered an attractive economy for prospective new participants in the wealth management area as it has been predicted that it is going to be the largest economy by 2030.
+India is an attractive economy for prospective new participants in the wealth management area, as it has been under the prediction that it will be the largest economy by 2030.

-Another fact which favors the growth of wealth management in India is the decrease in the share of unorganized players in the market.
-By unorganized players we mean the small brokers, agents, and advisers.
-This happened because the organized players have an increased presence and also income and profitability burdens have resulted in consolidation.
-As a resultant effect of this, the liquid assets accessible to the organized players has increased which added to their growth in assets under management.
+Another fact that favors the growth of wealth management in India is the decrease in the share of unorganized players in the market.
+By unorganized players, we mean the small brokers, agents, and advisers.
+This happened because the organized players have an increased presence, and income and profitability burdens have resulted in consolidation.
+As a resultant effect of this, the liquid assets accessible to the organized players have increased, which added to their growth in assets under management.

-Also, it has been observed that there has been an inclination of wealth management firms in India to offer custom made services to the non-resident Indian clients.
-This could be a rewarding segment for wealth management in India since the number of NRI people is estimated to be huge at around 29 million all over the world.
+Also, wealth management firms in India have been inclined to offer custom-made services to non-resident Indian clients.
+This could be a rewarding segment for wealth management in India since NRI people are around 29 million worldwide.

 Challenges to Wealth Management in India

-The regulatory environment of the Indian economy is still evolving because of which there still is substantial vagueness in the jurisdiction of numerous regulators.
-And one of the reasons for wealth managers not experimenting with innovative products is because of the vigilant measures of the Indian regulators.
-Also looking at the various products, the commodities, derivative and bond market is not as mature as the equity market in India.
+The regulatory environment of the Indian economy is still evolving.
+Because of this, there still is substantial vagueness in the jurisdiction of numerous regulators.
+Also, looking at the various products and commodities, the derivative and bond market is not as mature as the equity market in India.
+And one of the reasons wealth managers do not experiment with innovative products is because of the vigilant measures of the Indian regulators.

 Another important challenge for potential wealth managers is setting up locations for which they have to pay a heavy property price.
-The increase in the real estate prices in the last decade or so has acted as a deterrent.
-Moreover, this factor of having physical locations cannot be avoided as wealth management as a service requires that physical presence to build client relationships.
+The increase in real estate prices in the last decade has acted as a deterrent.
+Moreover, having physical locations cannot be avoided, as wealth management as a service requires a physical presence to build client relationships.

-The awareness about the financial products that are available is low among the target population.
-Also, there is a sense of insecurity among the investors due to scams, harmful practices of some advisers and absence of investor protection environment.
-All this has led to a very narrow-minded view among investors regarding certain investments which are long term.
+The awareness about the available financial products is low among the target population.
+Also, there is a sense of insecurity among the investors due to scams, harmful practices of some advisers, and the absence of an investor protection environment.
+All this has led to a very narrow-minded view among investors regarding certain long-term investments.

-The HNWI are attended by foreign banks and other large brokers but its reach is limited only to the metropolitan areas.
-And according to the statistics 20% of the HNWI population lives outside the metros which are served by the unorganized players.
-Therefore for this sector to expand, its reach will play an important part in arresting the untapped wealth and transforming it to assets under management.
+Foreign banks and other large brokers attend the HNWI, but its reach is limited only to metropolitan areas.
+According to the statistics, 20% of the HNWI population lives outside the metros served by unorganized players.
+Therefore, for this sector to expand, its reach will play an important part in arresting the untapped wealth and transforming it into assets under management.

-Though there has been a great improvement in the product portfolio being offered to investors the standards do not match with that of other mature market players.
-In order to succeed the wealth management service providers will have to innovate in terms of meeting the diverse customer needs.
+Though there has been a great improvement in the product portfolio for investors, the standards do not match that of other mature market players.
+Wealth management service providers must innovate to meet diverse customer needs to succeed.
 Even innovating could pose a challenge in the obstructive regulatory environment coupled with preserving the product structure and pricing transparency.